 2 extreme situations should lead you to a lactating consultant right away!

 - When your breasts are sore and uncomfortable after several feedings.
 You will notice that breastfeeding, in general, involves a certain level of discomfort.
-But if you see that you are not getting the hangs of it and you experience sore breasts every time you feed your baby, it might be a good idea to talk to a specialist.
+But if you see that you are not getting the hang of it and you experience sore breasts every time you feed your baby, it might be a good idea to talk to a specialist.
 They will identify what you are doing wrong and how you can ease the feeding time for both you and your child.

 - Your baby doesn’t eat well.
 Some babies latch naturally to their mom’s breasts, while others find it more difficult.
 Just like mothers, babies are different, and they need help.
 Breastfeeding is teamwork between you and your baby.
 If you notice your child is crying a lot and losing weight instead of gaining weight, they might not be eating right.
 In this case, you shouldn’t delay talking to a lactation consultant.
 Babies can get dehydrated very fast, and this is something you should avoid from the beginning.